 MATLAB: In applications of linear algebra, the theoretical concepts that you will learn in lecture are used together with computers to solve large scale problems.
 Thus, in addition to your written homework, you will be required to do homework using the computer language MATLAB.
 The Math 18 MATLAB Assignments page contains all information relevant to the MATLAB component of Math 18.

-Quizzes: There are two quizzes, in Weeks 3 and 8; see above for the dates.
+Quizzes: There will be four quizzes, in Weeks 3, 5, 8, and 9; see above for the dates.
 Each quiz will have a 30 minute time limit.
-You will take it remotely, any time in a 24-hour window, through Gradescope.
+You will take it remotely, any time in a 12-hour window (from 9am-9pm, Pacific Time), through Canvas.

-Exams: The midterm exam and final exam are scheduled for the Thursday of Week 5 and the first Saturday of exam week; see above for details.
-The exams are planned to take place in-person; this may change depending on UC San Diego policy and the public health situation at the time.
+Exams: The midterm exam and final exam are scheduled for the Tuesday of Week 6 and the first Saturday of exam week; see above for details.
+Both the midterm and the final exam are planned to take place in-person; this may change depending on UC San Diego policy and the public health situation at the time.
 More information will follow closer to these exams about precise logistics and policies.

-Exam Versions: There may be different versions of exams given, whether in-person or remote, synchronous or asynchronous.
+Exam Versions: In cases of legitimate, well-documented, and unavoidable conflicts, there may be different versions of exams given, whether in-person or remote, synchronous or asynchronous.
 All versions of any exam will cover the same topics and will be calibrated to the same level of difficulty.

-Collaboration Guidlines: You are allowed, and encouraged, to collaborate with other students in the MyLab homework and MATLAB assignments.
+Collaboration Guidelines: You are allowed and even encouraged to collaborate with other students in the MyLab homework and MATLAB assignments.
 It is up to your own best judgment to make sure you are learning the material through those collaborations.
 No collaboration is allowed on quizzes or exams.
 Moreover, "homework assistance" online sites such as Chegg are NEVER allowed for use in this class on homework, quizzes, or exams.
 Any use of Chegg or similar services will be considered serious Academic Integrity violations.

 Why?
 Math 18 is a core, foundational course for a wide variety of other mathematics, engineering, and physical science courses.
 This class is designed to aid your mastery of this important material, for its own sake and for the sake of your learning in all the further courses that rely heavily upon it.
 Every course component in Math 18 is formulated to cement your understanding, verify what you've mastered, and let us and you know where you need to prioritize your time and energy reviewing.
 All of our course policies around academic integrity are meant to make sure you are getting the best, most accurate information about your learning in this course.
 Any students who choose to violate our integrity policies are not just being unfair to their peers; they are ultimately cheating themselves out of a solid foundation in linear algebra.